gianmarcotoso/sblork/README.md

 #Sblork
 A simple MVC abstraction of [Backbone.js](http://backbonejs.org) with a silly name (because Javascript libraries have silly names!)

+*Please note: this library is in a very, very, **very** early stage of development.
+I'm not sure about many things, stuff will change and there's probably something broken here and there.
+Please don't hate me! :)*

 ##Building
-The repository already includes a built version of sblork, but if you modify it you can build it like this:
+The repository already includes a built version of Sblork, but if you modify it you can build it like this:

 	npm install
 	grunt